j-afarian/blog/_posts/2018-10-16-wedding-vacation.md

 </div>
 </div>

-From Japan we flew to The United States.
+From Japan we flew to he United States.
 Landing in LAX is always an adventure of it's own, but we eventually made it through and checked in to our hotel down in Santa Monica.
 It was here that most of our family met up with us in anticipation for the wedding day, and we spent a few days exploring and visiting family who live in Los Angeles before heading off to Las Vegas.

 Yep, we got married in Las Vegas.
 On Monday the 26th of June at 10am, we headed off to the Chapel of the Flowers, and surrounded by family and friends we got fake married.
 Uh-huh, that's right.
 We were enjoying ourselves so much in Vegas that we both forgot to go pick up our marriage license the day before!!
 We had a pretend ceremony in front of everyone before frantically dashing downtown to pick up our license and sign the papers with the chapel afterwards.
 Oops!